Plants in Meitei culture: Real plants mentioned in old texts

-Cape jasmine description
+Cape jasmine

 Giving reference to Meitei King Khagemba and the Manipur Kingdom, the beauty and grace of Lei Kabok flower, also called Kabok Lei (Gardenia jasminoides, cape jasmine), is described by Meitei King Charairongba, in his book, the "Leiron", as follows:

 It is a flower that remains ever fresh as not eaten by worms and is fondly sought after in the four corners of the country, eight directions, nay in all quarters.
 It is distinct for its beautiful shape, its tender stalk and for its pure white colour.
 It is a flower once nurtured by King Khagemba who preferred to take it with him even for his long home.
 It is a flower that comes handy to both boys and girls as a present of love.
 Such a luscious flower has blossomed forth in an unending array of white and definitely the season is of this flower.